AlexDoved/AlexDoved/README.md

 [![codewars](https://www.codewars.com/users/AlexDoved/badges/large)](https://www.codewars.com/users/AlexDoved)

 Hello everyone, my name is Sasha.
-I am 28 years old.
 I have been interested in programming for a long time, but I really only discovered this area a few years ago.
 Familiar with several programming languages.
 But most of all I enjoy building user interfaces with React.
 In the near future I plan to improve my skills in Frontend development.
 I also have an understanding of the server side, sometimes I develop in Python to broaden my horizons.

    <br />